List of NHL franchise post-season appearance streaks

-These are lists of active and all-time National Hockey League (NHL) franchise post-season appearance, post-season series win, Stanley Cup Finals and Stanley Cup streaks up to and including the 2021–22 NHL season and subsequent 2022 Stanley Cup playoffs.
+These are lists of active and all-time National Hockey League (NHL) franchise post-season appearance, post-season series win, Stanley Cup Finals and Stanley Cup streaks up to and including the 2024–25 NHL season and subsequent 2025 Stanley Cup playoffs.
 These lists do not include the canceled 2004–05 NHL season.

 Longest active streaks

 Post-season appearance streaks

 A post-season appearance streak is continued by making the NHL playoffs in consecutive years after the regular season.
-Since the first round of the playoffs normally consists of eight series, there will always be sixteen teams in this list (of the thirty-two teams in the NHL).
+Since the first round of the playoffs normally consists of eight series, there will always be sixteen teams on this list (of the thirty-two teams in the NHL).